davidmichaelhogan/apollo_meteor/README.md

  - Add reset click & impression data to "edit ad"
  - Add button to last page of Stepper to return to ad table (flow router?)
  - Add category settings to ad stepper & ad editor
- - MAILCHIMP API to like email (on signup)
- - Add "Enter" function to add stepper & editor in subline
  - for some reason the csv button on analytics page is the wrong color
  - fix ads table to pull click & impression data from Events collection & remove click & impression counters from ads collection